$\epsilon$-Strong Simulation for Multidimensional Stochastic Differential Equations via Rough Path Analysis: Rough Differential Equations, Error Analysis, and The Proof of Theorem

-In order to obtain the Ito interpretation of the solution to equation (\ref {eq:main}) via definition (\ref{Def_RDE}) we shall interpret the integrals in the sense of Ito.
-In addition, as we shall explain, some technical conditions (in addition to the standard Lipschitz continuity typically required to obtain a strong solution a la Ito) must be imposed in order to enforce the existence of a unique solution to (\ref{Def_RDE}).
+In order to obtain the It\^o interpretation of the solution to equation (\ref {eq:main}) via definition (\ref{Def_RDE}) we shall interpret the integrals in the sense of It\^o.
+In addition, as we shall explain, some technical conditions (in addition to the standard Lipschitz continuity typically required to obtain a strong solution) must be imposed in order to enforce the existence of a unique solution to (\ref{Def_RDE}).

 There are two sources of errors when using $\hat{X}^{n}$ in equation (\ref {eq:recursion1}) to approximate $X$.
 One is the discretization on the dyadic grid, but assuming that $A_{i,j}\left( t_{k}^{n},t_{k+1}^{n}\right) $ is known; this type of analysis is the one that is most common in the literature on rough paths (see \cite{Davie_2007}).
-The second source of error arises precisely accounting for the fact that $A_{i,j}\left( t_{k}^{n},t_{k+1}^{n}\right) $ is not known.
+The second source of error arises due to the fact that $A_{i,j}\left( t_{k}^{n},t_{k+1}^{n}\right) $ is not known for $i\neq j$.
 Thus we divide the proof of Theorem \ref{th:main} into two steps (two propositions), each dealing with one source of error.

 Similar to $\hat{X}^{n}(t)$, we define $\{X^{n}(t):t\in D_{n}\}$ by the following recursion: given $X^{n}(0)=X(0)$,

 and for $t\in\lbrack0,1]$, we let $X^{n}(t)=X^{n}(\lfloor t\rfloor)$, where in this context $\lfloor t\rfloor=\max\{s\in D_{n}:s\leq t\}$.